zerolawtech/ZAP-Tech/docs/nftoken.rst

     Transfers ``_value`` tokens from ``msg.sender`` to ``_to``.
 If the transfer cannot be completed, the call will revert with the reason given in the error string.

+    This call will iterate through each range owned by the caller and transfer them until ``_value`` tokens have been sent.
+If a partial range is sent, it will split it and send the range with a lower start index.
+For example, if the sender owns range ``1000:2000`` and ``_value`` is 400 tokens, it will transfer ``1000:1400`` to the receiver.

-    Some logic in this method deviates from the ERC20 standard, see :ref:`security-token-non-standard` for more information.
+    Some logic in this method deviates from the ERC20 standard, see :ref:`token-non-standard` for more information.

     All transfers will emit the ``Transfer`` event, as well as one or more ``TransferRange`` events.
 Transfers where there is a change of ownership will also emit``IssuingEntity.TransferOwnership``.